 Because Teespring caters to many different audiences, ranging from firefighters to soccer moms, Teespring required a navigation system that wouldn’t discriminate.
 Search allowed anyone to browse their relative interests.

 Since many niches on Teespring won’t appeal to everyone, we rank the homepage based on relevance.
-Merchandise that can relate to most people (such as holiday, political, etc) gains prominence on the homepage.
+Merchandise that can relate to most people (such as holiday, political, etc) is granted prominence on the homepage.

 As the user descends the page, more specific niche content is presented.
 Quick search buttons help users browse the most popular categories.

 Research has proven that testimonials are one of the best (if not the absolute best) ways to convert shoppers to customers before buying a product.